IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ### EXTRA: Start with Internet Of thing and Banking APIs

-This section will give you some guidelines to start coding banking APIs using IOT devices.
+This section will give you some guidelines to start coding Banking APIs using IOT devices.

 1.	**Required**: Bring your own IOT devices ([RASPBERRY PI], [ARDUINO], etc..).